tschie/ktecs/README.md

 - Jetbrains, for creating Kotlin
 - Mozilla Mixed Reality Team, for [ECSY](https://ecsy.io/) which Ktecs was inspired by

-## Contributing

-Ktecs is brand new and highly experimental at this point.
-As such, it is not yet open to external contributors.
-In the meantime, feel free to fork the repo, create libraries around it, or simply borrow the concepts in your own libraries if you think it has merit.

 ## License

 Ktecs is open source under the [MIT License](LICENSE).